-In addition, the prevalence of shadow brokers who aggregate client securities into one holder identification number or HIN concerns SEGC as these investors may not have the same level of protection if something goes wrong or that shadow broker fails.
+In addition, the prevalence of new ways of accessing the ASX and CBOE markets (including shadow brokers who aggregate client securities into one holder identification number or HIN with an ASX or Cboe participant) concerns SEGC as these investors may not have the same level of protection if SEGC Annual Report | Page 2 of 57 something goes wrong or that shadow broker fails.
 They may also not be eligible to make a successful claim on the NGF.